- Common uses

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests before and during your treatment with venetoclax to be sure it is safe for you to take venetoclax, and to check your body's response to the medication.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to venetoclax.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.